andreasdominik/ADoSnipsTVViera/README.md

 ```

 **language**
 Language setting.
-Currently only `de` is supported.
+Currently only `de` is supported, because intents in
+other languages are missing.

 **tv_sets**
 Comma-separated list of unique names of the TV sets.
 One TV is possible in